AppsFlyer

 If you are using the older navigation, you can find Technology Partners under Integrations.

 Here, you will find the REST endpoint and generate your Braze data import key.
-Once generated, you can create a new key or invalidate an existing one.
+After the key is generated, you can create a new key or invalidate an existing one.
 The data import key and the REST endpoint are used in the next step when setting up a postback in AppsFlyer’s dashboard.

 Step 3: Configure Braze in AppsFlyer’s dashboard